Joyfully Prudent

 Look through store ads in the newspaper or

-online.
+.
 We get newspapers free, so we’ll

 go through and compare prices, see what’s on sale where, and write down the